Special relationships: Keeping pistol shrimps and gobies

 This will readily associate with many species of goby, including many Stonogobiops, Cryptocentrus and Amblyeleotris species.

-Alpheus ochrostriatus, the Fine-striped shrimp, is another good bet and particularly attractive with delicate pink coloration and thin white stripes across the carapace.
+Alpheus ochrostriatus, the fine-striped shrimp, is another good bet.
+They are particularly attractive to look at with delicate pink coloration and thin white stripes across the carapace.
 It pairs with, among others, C. tangaroai, A. guttata, A. randalli and A. wheeleri.

 Some species may live symbiotically with gobies if the mood takes them, but they may be primarily non-symbionts.

-One admiring look at its orange body, prominent false eyespot and those purple legs and claws will tell you that this is a particularly desirable species.
+The orange body, prominent false eyespot and purple legs and claws make this is a particularly desirable species.

-Mixed results have been seen when attempting to pair this species with gobies — suggesting it’s a facultative symbiont rather than an obligate one.
+This species seems to occasionally pair with gobies, suggesting it’s a facultative symbiont rather than an obligate one.

 No guarantees over pairing choices